toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

   - [helmfile(to handle different environments)](https://github.com/helmfile/helmfile?tab=readme-ov-file#installation)
   - [helm-diff(for helmfile to know what changed)](https://github.com/databus23/helm-diff?tab=readme-ov-file#install)

+- You can find the code for all of this [here](https://github.com/toothsy/dex-oidc-demo)

 ### Architecture

 - We will deploy our Dex instance behind a Kong gateway in a kind cluster, reason being that Dex is built for production, so you'd follow similar patterns when you use it in your actual project.